Sara Juli: Comedy Dance Theater

+Juli’s most recent work, Naughty Bits, was commissioned by The Strand Theater in Rockland, Maine and had its World Premiere on October 13-14, 2023.
+Naughty Bits is a dance-play set inside Juli’s memories that examines trauma while finding levity within the tragic.
+Using movement, text, digital projections, comedy and a capella renditions of 1980’s iconic male-led songs, Naughty Bits finds the forgotten bits, funny bits (and wobbly bits) of reclaiming one’s body and mind.
+The Arts Fuse wrote "Sara Juli has proven herself to be a master of using humor to examine subjects that are uncomfortable and not at all comic", "...her approach is both light and dark — the audience finds itself laughing out loud and then gasping, sometimes crying tears of sorrow."
+Naughty Bits was also performed at 3S Arts Space in Portsmouth, NH, Dixon Place in New York City, Next Stage Arts in Putney, VT, and The Hill Arts in Portland, ME.

 Juli's work has been performed in New York PS 122, The Chocolate Factory Theater, 92nd Street Y, The Bushwick Starr, New York Live Arts, Joe's Pub as part of the DANCENOW NYC Festival, The Ontological-Hysteric Theater, The Flea, Judson Church, and around the country including with the Napa Valley Opera House, Artown Reno, UC Riverside, the American Dance Festival, Carmel Indiana Center for the Performing Arts, Bates Dance Festival, The Yard on Martha's Vineyard, as well as numerous other venues and at universities and colleges.

 Other works

 Sara Juli performed a TEDxDirigo of Shadow Artist on the theme "RISE" in 2017.

 Juli continues to work on choreographing and creating new solo work as well as running her consulting firm, Surala Consulting.
 Surala Consulting specializes in strategic fundraising solutions catering to the New York City and national performing arts community.